SebastianBathrick/SkimSkript/README.md

 		}
 		```
 - ### 6.4 ) Function Calls
-	To call a function, use its identifier followed by opening and closing parenthesis.
-If it has parameters, list the expressions or identifiers you'd like to send as arguments inside the parenthesis.
+	To call a function, use its identifier followed by opening and closing parentheses.
+If it has parameters, list the expressions or identifiers you'd like to send as arguments inside the parentheses.
 If a parameter is passed by reference, the argument forwarded **must be an identifier** and must be labeled using ```ref``` or ```reference to```.

 	- #### Brief
 		```csharp